0glabs/0g-doc/docs/node-sale/faq/faq.md

 # Frequently Asked Questions

+### Who can participate in the Node Sale?
+The 0G AI Alignment Node Sale is open to community members in eligible regions who meet the necessary criteria.
+Please review all disclaimers and important details regarding the 0G Node Sale by visiting our disclaimer [here](https://0gfoundation.ai/disclaimer).
+Only persons who meet the requirements for the sale are allowed to participate.
+KYC will be required from the purchaser before any receival of rewards.
 ### Are Whitelist and Public Allocations Separate?
 The whitelist allocation is independent and may not be rolled over to the public sale; this remains to be confirmed by the 0G Foundation .
 ### When Can I Operate My Node?